+• nulliali Resources

+Attendar ice

+Meetings of the Bo ard of Director 'S (7) n/a n/a

+Meetings of the Board Committees (8) n/a n/a

+Securities Held

-Attendar псе Meetings of the Boa ard of Director S 6/6 100% Meetings of the Boa ard Committee es 7/7 100% Securities Held As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Basic Retainer March 20, 2020 Nil Nil Nil 9,996 9,996 \$359,556 \$390,000 2.77 Net Change in Eq uity Owners ship Since March 22, 2019 Class A Shares Class B Shares DSUs - - Acquired 744
+As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Equity Ownership Target Equity Ownership Target Met

+March 19, 2021 Nil Nil Nil Nil Nil Nil \$534,578 n/a

+Net Change in Equity Ownership Since March 20, 2020

+Class A Shares Class B Shares DSU s

+- - -

 - (1) Values set forth below the heading "Options" constitute vested and unvested options to purchase Class B non-voting shares held by the director.
 Directors do not participate in the Company's Employee Share Option Plan in their capacity as directors.
-Options held by Mr. Donald Lang and Mr. Geoffrey Martin were received by them only in their capacity as corporate officers and employees, and not in their capacity as directors. - (2) In addition to the shareholdings shown in the table, Mr. Donald G. Lang and Mr. Stuart W. Lang each own one half of the shares of 1281228 Ontario Inc., a private Ontario corporation 1281228 Ontario Inc. exercises control or direction over 11,209,400 Class A voting shares and 16,772,108 Class B non-voting shares of the Company. - (3) "DSUs" are 'deferred share units' described under the heading 'Deferred Share Unit Plan,' 'on page 50 below. - (4) Mr. Horn is one of the trustees of an estate that controls ATL, Inc., a private holding company that holds 10,000 Class A voting shares and 200,000 Class B non-voting shares of the Company. - (5) Mr. D. Lang and Ms. E. Lang are directors of a foundation that holds 875,964 Class B non-voting shares of the Company. - (6) Mr. S. Lang is a director of a foundation that holds 875,964 Class B non-voting shares of the Company. - (7) Subject to shareholder approval at the Meeting.
-Please refer to "Particulars of Matters to be Acted Upon Approval of the Performance Stock Unit Plan of the Company" on page 23. - (8) Subject to shareholder approval at the Meeting.
-Please refer to "Particulars of Matters to be Acted Upon Approval of the Restricted Stock Unit Plan of the Company" on page 26.
+Options held by Mr. Geoffrey Martin were received by him only in his capacity as a corporate officer and employee, and not in his capacity as a director. - (2) Included in the shareholdings shown in the table for each of Mr. Donald G. Lang and Mr. Stuart W. Lang are one half of the 11,209,400 Class A voting shares and 16,772,108 Class B non-voting shares of the Company over which 1281228 Ontario Inc., a private Ontario corporation, exercises control or direction.
+Mr. Donald G. Lang and Mr. Stuart W. Lang each own one half of the shares of 1281228 Ontario Inc. - (3) "DSUs" are 'deferred share units' described under the heading 'Deferred Share Unit Plan,' 'on page 42 below.
+RSUs are 'restricted share units' described under the heading 'Restricted Stock Unit Plan' on page 29 below.
+PSUs are 'performance stock units' described under the heading 'Performance Stock Unit Plan' on page 29 below. - (4) Included in the shareholdings shown in the table for Mr. Horn, are 10,000 Class A voting shares and 200,000 Class B non-voting shares of the Company held by ATL, Inc., a private holding company.
+Mr. Horn is one of the trustees of an estate that controls ATL, Inc. - (5) Included in the shareholdings shown in the table for each of Mr. D. Lang and Ms. E. Lang are 875,964 Class B non-voting shares of the Company held by a foundation of which they are directors. - (6) Included in the shareholdings shown in the table for Mr. S. Lang, are 600,964 Class B non-voting shares of the Company held by a foundation of which he is a director. - (7) Ms. Cash and Dr. Suarez-Gonzalez were appointed directors on January 18, 2021. - (8) Ms. Cash was appointed a member of the Audit Committee and Corporate Social Responsibility Committee as of January 18, 2021.
+Dr. Suarez-Gonzalez was appointed a member of the Human Resources Committee and Nominating and Governance Committee as of January 18, 2021. - (9) Mr. D. Lang ceased to be a member of the Human Resources Committee as of February 22, 2020.